 This comb is terrifying looking- the ends of safety pins definitely comes to mind.
 However, it is the best lash comb on the market and you can't beat the price- I got mine for $6 at Sally Beauty.
 Plus, the head folds into the handle which makes it a bit safer.
 AMAZING job at getting even small clumps, and it also fans lashes out for a beautiful effect.
 I was so bitter about mascaras that seemed to have great formulas except they would clump like crazy on my straight, downward pointed lashes.
 This lash comb gets clumps, separates, and enhances lashes so now it really doesn't matter what mascara I use- there are no clumps!
 As for my technique- hold at base of lashes and blink or sometimes (for bigger clumps) I'll hold it at the base of my lashes then gently sweep the comb upwards.
 Would I rebuy?
 Already have after I lost my first one.

-I hope I won't have to repurchase but if God forbid I lose this or break it or something, I would have to buy this again.
+This tiny comb works wonders for my eyes!
+I use it with my Loreal voluminous mascara and wow... picture perfect eyelashes!It makes my eyelashes clump free, more natural looking, longer and even curls them a little.Just be careful never to poke your self in the eye with it!I hope I won't have to repurchase but if God forbid I lose this or break it or something, I would have to buy this again.
 Mascara is just not the same with out it.

 Where has this been all my life???
 I always scoffed at eyelash combs, because I always found them to be cheapy plastic things that just did nothing at all to separate my lashes.
 Based on the reviews here at MUA (thank you so much, ladies!!)
 I purchased the Tweezerman Folding Metal Eye Lash Comb and used it for the first time today.
 Holy cow!!
 Yes, the tines are a bit daunting due to their sharpness, but I held the comb in front of my eye and blinked my lashes onto it.
 PERFECTLY combed lashes, with no clumps, bumps, or spiders to be had.
 I love this thing.
 Granted, the plastic handle is a bit cheesy but if it breaks I would repurchase in a hot minute.
 THE BEST tool for eyelashes.